IMG

 From Highway 1, take Golden Ears Way north to Highway 7, then head briefly west to Harris Road and proceed as above.

 The site is quite suitable for cycling, at least if one is able to start from the Pitt Meadows or Maple Ridge areas.
 The roads north of Dewdney Trunk Road are flat and quiet, and one can cycle along the dyke on reaching the marshes.
-Cycling all the way from Vancouver would take careful planning in order to follow safe cycling routes.
+Cycling all the way from Vancouver would require careful planning in order to follow safe cycling routes.

 Explain from where and how to get to this site with private and public transport.